 On Forbestown Road you’ll climb, descend, then begin a moderately long climb after a sweeping L turn.
 Halfway up that climb is a treat that’s becoming rarer and rarer in the California mountains: a potable spring.
-It’s set back a bit from the road on your R in a stone basin.
+It’s set back a bit from the road on your R in a stone basin (photo below).
+It’s even marked on the RWGPS map.
 Usually there are cars filling water jugs.
 Trust me, it’s safe, and the water is great, so dump your water and refill.

 Continue to Forbestown, which is an intersection with a friendly little grocery store for resupplying.
 The last mile or so before “town” is a fast, straight descent.
 Turn around and return to your car.
 It’s almost entirely downhill after the first mile, and much of the descending would be worthy of our Best of the Best list if it weren’t for the fact that Black Bart and Old Olive Hwy are both aggressively chipsealed.
 It’s still very good.

 Shortening the route: The miles are all about equally good, and it’s all steadily up on the way out, so it’s just a question of what terrain you crave—the ride starts in dry Valley scrub and ends in lush conifer forest.